Expanding Therapies, Indications and Implications for Payors

 The robust drug development pipeline

 This leading trend sets the context for the others that follow.
 Pharmaceutical manufacturers spend billions on new drug development and are continually seeking approvals for new medications and expanded indications.
-In the next three years, more than 500 new drugs are expected to seek marketing approval from the U.S. Food and Drug Administration (FDA); 67 percent are specialty drugs.Pipeline Services projections, data 2022 through 2024, as of October 18, 2021.
-New drug count includes new molecular entities, new biologics, biosimilars, new combinations, new formulations, CAR-T and non CAR-T This pipeline activity is contributing to the continuously expanding importance of the specialty drug market.
+In the next three years, more than 500 new drugs are expected to seek marketing approval from the U.S. Food and Drug Administration (FDA); 67 percent are specialty drugs.2 This pipeline activity is contributing to the continuously expanding importance of the specialty drug market.

 Certainly, our hope is that some – if not many – of these new drugs will provide safer or more effective treatment options for certain conditions or new promise for conditions that have historically lacked effective treatment options, improving quality of care overall.
 We employ careful monitoring of the pipeline and cost management tools to help ensure appropriate use and manage the impact on payor trend.